ggonnella/textformats/manuals/TF-Spec_language.md

 ## Validation-only compound definitions

-If the option `as_string: true` is added to the definition mapping, the decoded data value of the definition is the textual representation of the string.
+If the option `as_string: true` is added to the definition mapping, the decoded data value of the definition is the same as the string representation.
 I.e. the definition is then used for parsing and validation, but then the unparsed string is used as decoded value.